Shuruni/YggFinance/README.md

 To build and run the project from source, see the instructions in the [README.md](src/README.md) in the [src](./src) directory

+## Project Constraints

+- The project may be a standalone application, or a client/server application.
+- The project may be targeted towards one specific operating system or multiple operating systems.
+- The project may be targeted to traditional computers and/or tablets and smartphones.
+- The project must involve a significant amount of custom programming.
+- You many make a game, but by the end of the semester it must have several fully functional and playable levels (or the equivalent).
+- The project should not use of tools that do a significant amount of work for you in place of you coding.
+For example, if making a game, you may not use Unity or any equivalent tool.
+- All usage of images, sounds, fonts, code libraries, tools, etc. must adhere to the item’s license.
+- The project must be completed and deployed by ~May 5 (~3 months).
+- The project must utilize Git and Github for version control.

 ## Project Proposal

 See our [Project Proposal](https://docs.google.com/document/d/1nkHFe5301lCNpXaoW17DRWBJwUDSga3-ieydW12w5K4/edit) Google Docs for the most up to date version.